How to Confidently Return to Work After Maternity Leave

 3. Tempted to fully embrace the flexible work-from-home policy - well, don't be!

 Get yourself in the office at least 2 days a week!
-It is important to be seen when you haven't been around for a while and physically present in the workplace can help you understand what's important to management and the business quicker.
+It is important to be seen when you haven't been around for a while and being physically present in the workplace can help you understand what's important to management and the business quicker.
 Don't miss career opportunities by being out of mind, out of sight...

 While working from home offers flexibility, being present in the office allows you to build relationships with colleagues, stay connected, and maintain a healthy work-life boundary.